MicrochipTech/G3_HYBRID_IOT_DEMO/g3_device_udp_wbz451h/README.md

 After powering up the WBZ451HPE (5V Power Supply), PL460 (15V Power Supply) and Panel LED (5V Power Supply), the Panel LED shows the Microchip Logo and the G3 device starts trying to join a G3 Network.

 Each time the device is pinged from the LCD Touch Screen or the Cloud, the Panel Led shows the Microchip Logo.
-Each time there is an alarm the device is notified from the systema and the Panel Led shows the Alarm Logo.
+Each time there is an alarm (pressing the Emergency Button) the device is notified from the system and the Panel Led shows the Alarm Logo for a while.

 <b>UART interface</b>
 For debugging purposes, a UART interface to the PC is implemented.
 A serial port terminal (e.g. PuTTY) can be used to open a connection to the device.